Union participation rose last year, even as pandemic wreaked havoc on the jobs market

 Labor advocates had warned the ruling could lead to more workers leaving unions.
 But the data released Friday indicates that it could have had the opposite effect — energizing unions to work harder to increase their membership.

-“This was likely due in part to the effort by state and local government unions to increase membership in the wake of Janus,” Heidi Shierholz, the chief economist of the Department of Labor under President Obama, said on Twitter.
+“This was likely due in part to the effort by state & local [government] unions to increase membership in the wake of Janus,” Heidi Shierholz, the chief economist of the Labor Department under President Barack Obama, said on Twitter.

 Economists like Shierholz said that data showed some of the benefits of union membership, as union members were less likely to lose their jobs than other workers.
-Some of this can be explained by the fact that the industries that have been hardest hit by the pandemic, like tourism and bars and restaurants, have some of the lowest unionization rates.
+Some of this can be explained by the fact that the industries that have been hardest hit by the pandemic, such as tourism and bars and restaurants, have some of the lowest unionization rates.

-But the data also showed that union workers were less likely than non-union workers working in the same industry to lose their jobs, Shierholz said.
-Wholesale and retail trade has been one of the hardest hit sectors of the economy, shedding more than 700,000 positions this year, but gained 46,000 union members, for example.
+But the data also showed that union workers were less likely to lose their jobs than nonunion workers in the same industry, Shierholz said.
+Wholesale and retail trade has been one of the hardest-hit sectors of the economy, shedding more than 700,000 positions this year, but it gained 46,000 union members, for example.

 Jobless claims remained at historic highs last week, as Biden inherits the worst job market of any modern president